SharveshC/CodeFlow/README.md

 ### Getting Started

 1. **Sign Up / Login**
-   - Navigate to the landing page
+   - Navigate to landing page
    - Click "Get Started" or "Login"
    - Sign in with Google or create an account with email/password
+   - Enhanced error messages guide you through any issues

 2. **Write Code**
-   - Select a programming language from the dropdown
+   - Select a programming language from dropdown (15+ languages supported)
-   - Write or paste your code in the Monaco editor
+   - Write or paste your code in Monaco editor
-   - Use the toolbar to customize theme, font size, and line numbers
+   - Use toolbar to customize theme, font size, and line numbers

 3. **Run Code**
-   - Click the "Run" button or press `F5` or `Ctrl+Enter`
+   - Click "Run" button or press `F5` or `Ctrl+Enter`
-   - View output in the console panel
+   - View output in console panel
    - See execution time for performance monitoring
+   - Code execution powered by Judge0 API

 4. **Save Snippets**
    - Enter a title for your snippet
+   - Optionally select a folder or create a new one
    - Click "Save" or press `Ctrl+S`
+   - Duplicate names automatically get timestamp appended
    - Auto-save will save changes automatically after 2 seconds of inactivity

 5. **Manage Snippets**
-   - View all your snippets in the left sidebar
+   - View all your snippets in left sidebar
+   - Navigate through folder structure
-   - Use the search bar to find specific snippets
+   - Use search bar to find specific snippets
    - Filter by programming language
    - Click on a snippet to load it
-   - Hover over a snippet and click the trash icon to delete
+   - Hover over a snippet and click trash icon to delete (with confirmation)

 ### Keyboard Shortcuts

 - `Ctrl+S` / `Cmd+S` - Save current snippet
 - `F5` - Run code
-- `Ctrl+Enter` - Run code (alternative)

 ## 📁 Project Structure